misurac/RachelsStringReducer/README.md

 Windows.

 # To Run
+Navigate to the project folder.
 Install and update Flask using pip:

   > pip install -U Flask